ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 It was refreshing to wake up in Hero's home.
 The winter sun warmed the wooden floor of the guest bedroom, and Brent got out of bed with a sense of purpose and well-being.

+But it was still hard to write his essay.

 When it got dark, Brent tried to use some of Hero's fancy ingredients to make dinner.
 The pasta ended up being too salty.
 The pot lay unwashed in the